 On December 17, 2009, Jordan Cove Energy Project, L.P.
 (JCEP) received Natural Gas Act (NGA) Section 3 authorization from the Federal Energy Regulatory Commission (FERC) to site, construct, and operate a liquefied natural gas (LNG) import and regasification facility on the bay side of the North Spit of Coos Bay, Oregon.
-The authorized facilities included: an LNG ship unloading berth, cryogenic service pipelines, two 160,000 cubic meters (m) (1,006,000 barrels) cryogenic LNG storage tanks, regasification facilities, and facilities to send out natural gas from the terminal.
-The import facility was authorized by FERC and the United States Coast Guard (USCG) to be capable of handling LNG ships ranging in capacity from 87,000 m to 148,000 m (the LNG ship berth has been designed to accommodate LNG ships up to 210,000 m).
+The authorized facilities included: an LNG ship unloading berth, cryogenic service pipelines, two 160,000 m3 (1,006,000 barrels) cryogenic LNG storage tanks, regasification facilities, and facilities to send out natural gas from the terminal.
+The import facility was authorized by the FERC and the U.S. Coast Guard (USCG) to be capable of handling LNG ships ranging in capacity from 87,000 m3 to 148,000 m3 (the LNG ship berth has been designed to accommodate LNG ships up to 210,000 m3).
 FERC also certificated Pacific Connector Gas Pipeline (PCGP) to construct and operate a new pipeline to connect the import facility to existing intrastate and interstate pipeline systems.

 On February 29, 2012, JCEP advised FERC that, given current natural gas market conditions, JCEP is now proposing to construct and operate a natural gas liquefaction and export facility and does not currently intend to construct the facilities specific to import and regasification of LNG.
 On March 6, 2012, FERC granted JCEP's request to initiate pre-filing review of facilities that would be required for liquefaction and export of LNG and assigned that request to Docket No. PF12-7-000.
-On April 16, 2012, FERC issued an order vacating the authorizations granted in 2009 for the import facility, noting that "Jordan Cove's pre-filing application for export authorization pursuant to Section 3 of the NGA is pending in Docket No. PF-12-7-000 and will be considered on its own merits in that separate proceeding."
+On April 16, 2012, FERC issued an order vacating the authorizations granted in 2009 for the import facility, noting that "Jordan Cove's pre-filing application for export authorization pursuant to Section 3 of the NGA is pending in Docket No. PF12-7-000 and will be considered on its own merits in that separate proceeding."
 Accordingly, JCEP is now seeking authority under Section 3 of the NGA to site, construct and operate a natural gas liquefaction and LNG export facility (LNG Terminal or Project), located on the bay side of the North Spit of Coos Bay, Oregon.
 The site is more than one mile from the nearest residential area and has sufficient area to serve as a buffer from other facilities and activities within the Project site area.
-The Project also involves the construction of the South Dunes Power Plant, a FERC nonjurisdictional facility for which the Oregon Energy Facility Siting Council (EFSC) will lead the regulatory permitting.
+The Project also involves the construction of the South Dunes Power Plant, although the South Dunes Power Plant is a non-FERC jurisdictional facility and the Oregon Energy Facility Siting Council (EFSC) will lead its regulatory permitting.